Please fill in this short questionnaire if you’d like Katherine to give a talk at your organization, school or bookstore.

 With honesty, warmth and humor, Katherine explores the empowerment that can come from realizing that we can work with who we are, that we are not broken and that our differences are what give us our humanity.

-Each of the topics below can be tailored to fit the needs of your audience:
+Each of the topics Katherine explores can be tailored to fit the needs of your audience.
+For example:

 Out With It